 If any of these motivating factors ring a bell, homeschooling might be a great fit for you and your kids.
 Follow these “foolproof” tips to get started, with much less of a headache.

 Check the homeschooling laws

-It's essential you understand the homeschool laws before you get started.
+Let’s call the homeschool laws “Homeschooling 101” — you have to know the basic legalities before you take on homeschooling.
 While some states are very relaxed in their approach toward homeschooling, others have more rigid guidelines and regulations.
 The strict states require regular reporting, submission of test scores, evaluations by outside professionals and sometimes home visits by state officials.
 Read our article about understanding homeschooling laws in your state.
 Also check HSLDA.org, where you can become familiar with the specific laws, filing requirements, record-keeping expectations and other regulations in your area.

 Research homeschooling methods

 Just like it is with parenting styles, there are almost countless philosophies, methods and approaches to home education, which means that you get to dabble in the research, test them out and take your pick.
 Here is a brief overview of the more common homeschooling methods.